nossipova/LanguageEditor/README.md

 LanguageEditor
 ==============

-A demo implementation of a domain-specific language together with a code generator based on ParseKit.
+This is a demo implementation of a domain-specific language and a code generator based on [PEGKit](https://github.com/itod/pegkit).

-Note: The current version of ParseKit can be downloaded from http://code.google.com/p/todparsekit/